About LEQEMBI®

 Factors to consider for ARIA

-The incidence of ApoE ε4 status and risk of ARIA in Study 22
+The incidence of ApoE ε4 status and risk of ARIA in Clarity AD2

 - Serious events of ARIA occurred in 3% of ApoE ε4 homozygotes and approximately 1% of heterozygotes and noncarriers2